Learn how an artificial shellfish reef being built off Ardrossan’s coast will lure in more of your favourite fish.

 The Ardrossan artificial shellfish reef is being built to improve the habitat for fish.
-It will help attract fish species that are popular with anglers, and in the longer-term benefit breeding of these popular fish.
+It will help attract fish species that are popular with anglers, and in the longer-term will benefit breeding of these and other fish.

-The reef will be made out of purpose-built concrete structures, limestone, Pacific Oyster shells and live native oysters to be added later this year.
+The reef is made from purpose-built concrete structures, limestone, Pacific Oyster shells, with live native oysters to be added later this year.

-It will take into account SA’s unique conditions – such as weather and marine environment as well as the life cycle of our own native oyster species.
+It takes into account SA’s unique conditions, such as weather and marine environment, as well as the life cycle of native oyster species.